150balbes/rockchip-kernel/Documentation/virt/kvm/api.rst

-It is strongly recommended that userspace use ``KVM_EXIT_IO`` (x86) or ``KVM_EXIT_MMIO`` (all except s390) to implement functionality that requires a guest to interact with host userspace.
+It is strongly recommended that userspace use ``KVM_EXIT_IO`` (x86) or ``KVM_EXIT_MMIO`` (all except s390) to implement functionality that requires a guest to interact with host userpace.

 .. note:: KVM_EXIT_IO is significantly faster than KVM_EXIT_MMIO.